howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 <Instruction>

-Open up `LinkList.js` and add the query to the top of the file:
+Open up `LinkList.js`, import gql from 'graphql-tag' and add the query to the top of the file:

 ```js(path=".../hackernews-react-apollo/src/components/LinkList.js")
 const FEED_QUERY = gql`